cran-task-views/Agriculture/draft_agricultural_ctv.md

   - *Accessing Data*

   Data from the United States Department of Agriculture's National Agricultural Statistical Service 'Quick Stats' web API can be accessed with [rnassqs][] or with [tidyUSDA][], which also offers some mapping capabilities.
 The USDA's Cropland data layer API can be accessed with [CropScapeR][]. [cdlTools][] provides various utility functions for working with the CDL. [rusda][] provides an interface to access the USDA-ARS Systematic Mycology and Microbiology Laboratory (SMML)'s four databases: Fungus-Host Distributions, Specimens, Literature and the Nomenclature database.
 USDA's Agricultural Resource Management Survey (ARMS) Data API can be accessed with [rarms][].
+[FedData][] provides access to geospatial data from The Soil Survey Geographic (SSURGO) database, the Global Historical Climatology Network (GHCN), the Daymet gridded estimates of daily weather parameters for North America, the International Tree Ring Data Bank, and the National Land Cover Database (NLCD).
+The USDA's Livestock Mandatory Reporting data API can be accessed with [usdampr][].
+[FAOSTAT][] and [faobulk][] can be used to access data from the FAOSTAT Database of the Food and Agricultural Organization (FAO) of the United Nations.
 There are many options for downloading current and historic weather data.
 This is generally beyond the scope of this guide, but [rnoaa][] one option to get you started if you need NOAA data.
-[FedData][] provides access to geospatial data from The Soil Survey Geographic (SSURGO) database, the Global Historical Climatology Network (GHCN), the Daymet gridded estimates of daily weather parameters for North America, the International Tree Ring Data Bank, and the National Land Cover Database (NLCD).
-The USDA's Livestock Mandatory Reporting data API can be accessed with [usdampr][].

   - *Data sets*